FRex/analyzepng/README.md

-    --no-idat #don't print IDAT chunk locations and sizes, can be anywhere --plte #print RGB values from the PLTE chunk --color-plte #print RGB values from the PLTE chunk using ANSI escape codes +set-bash-completion #print command to set bash completion +do-bash-completion #do completion based on args from bash
+    --no-idat #don't print IDAT chunk locations and sizes, can be anywhere --plte #print RGB values from the PLTE chunk --color-plte #print RGB values from the PLTE chunk using ANSI escape codes --crc #verify CRC checksums of the chunks, slow for big files +set-bash-completion #print command to set bash completion +do-bash-completion #do completion based on args from bash
 ```